loopsocial/firework_ios_sdk/README.md

 > **Note:** If no action is provided within 2 seconds the SDK will assume the item was not successfully added.

 **Important:** it is at this point when the host app should add the item to the user's cart as they have indicated intent to buy this product.

+##### Handle Shopping Cart Action

+The host app has the ability to modify the shopping cart action using one of the enumerated cases from ShoppingCartAction.

+- `showEmbeddedCart` - Default action.
+This option will navigate to the custom `CartViewController` when the user is on the product detail screen.
+However, please note that for this case to work, the `FireworkVideoShopping.cartViewControllerProvider` must not be nil.
+- `custom` - By choosing this action, the SDK will invoke the `fireworkShopping(_:didTapCartIconForVideo:)` delegate function.

 #### Providing an embedded cart view